Aav5/yelpscraper/readme.md

-# scrapping black owned restaurant from yelp's server
+# Scrapping black owned restaurant from yelp's server

 In this research project, I have practiced scrapping data from yelp website about black owned restaurants using python web crawler.
 The projects gets useful